johnnyfreeman/revolver/docs/revolver.options.onpause.md

 **Type**: `Function`

 This is a callback that you can pass through the options object to the constructor.
-Internally, it will be just be registered to the [pause](https://github.com/revolverjs/revolverjs/blob/master/docs/revolver.events.pause.md) event using the [on](https://github.com/revolverjs/revolverjs/edit/master/docs/revolver.methods.on.md) method.
+Internally, it is registered as a listener to the [pause](https://github.com/revolverjs/revolverjs/blob/master/docs/revolver.events.pause.md) event using the [on](https://github.com/revolverjs/revolverjs/edit/master/docs/revolver.methods.on.md) method.

 ```javascript
 var slider =  new Revolver($('.slides'), {